 The program relies on proven technology and specially trained search and rescue teams.
 Project Lifesaver clients wear a personalized wristband that emits an invisible tracking signal.
 When caregivers notify the Sheriff’s Office that a loved one is missing, a search and rescue team responds to the area and starts searching with specialized tracking equipment.

 Utilizing this technology, search times have been reduced from hours and days to an average of less than 30 minutes.
-Project Lifesaver has over 1,150 participating agencies across the U.S., Canada, and Australia, and has performed 2,273 searches in the last 11 years with no serious injuries or fatalities ever reported.
+Project Lifesaver has over 1,150 participating agencies across the U.S., Canada, and Australia, and has performed more than 2,800 searches in the last 12 years with no serious injuries or fatalities ever reported.

 The safety of the citizens of the City of Alexandria is our highest priority.
 We accept clients with Alzheimer’s disease, autism, and Down syndrome.
 We will also consider people who have other disorders that may cause them to chronically wander and become lost.